-http://courseinfo.ligent.net/2016fa/ uwm/infost340 201/index.html
+http://courseinfo.ligent.net/2017fa/uwm/infost340_201/index.html

-The course schedule is always subject to reasonable change by the instructor to account for changes in circumstance and to correct errors.
-When changes are made to the schedule, they will be announced via D2L Announcements and email.
+The course schedule is always subject to reasonable change to account for changes in circumstance and to correct errors.
+When I make changes to the schedule, I will announce them via D2L Announcements and email.